aiforged/docs/docs/custom-service-code/basemodule/custom-dataset-related-methods.md

 var values = module.GetDataSetFieldValues(dataset, /* fieldId */);
 ```

-Tip:
+!!! tip

-* Use the ID overload when you already have the field ID and don’t need the full definition object.
+    Use the ID overload when you already have the field ID and don’t need the full definition object.

 ***